On this page

 How to differentiate between boards?

-On each Touch Device you log on with a special user, created for this purpose only.
-But instead of creating just one "board user", you can create as many as you have locations. "board user London" will then have a profile field set to London, "board user Washington" will have the same profile field set to Washington.
+On each Touch Device you log in with a special user, created for this purpose only.
+But instead of creating just one "board user", you can create as many as you have locations. "board user Frankfurt" will then have a profile field set to Frankfurt, "board user Washington" will have the same profile field set to Washington.

-Now you can configure the "What's for lunch" item in a way that shows the right content to each of those users: the London lunch menu for "board user London", the Washington lunch menu for "board user Washington".
+Now, you can configure the "What's for lunch" item in a way that shows the right content to each of those users: the Frankfurt lunch menu for "board user Frankfurt", the Washington lunch menu for "board user Washington".

 You can create as many users as you need, in the extreme it would be one user per device.
 But if you don't need those differentiations, if all the content can be the same on all devices, one user will suffice.